Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Experiments

 \subsubsection{Analysis on Sequence Length}

-MTF-Transformer can adaptively handle videos with different sequence length.
-We evaluate it via feeding videos with the length of 1, 3, 5, 7 respectively.
-The results are shown in Tab. \ref{result_tlen}.
-It demonstrates that the performance of MTF-Transformer increases as the sequence length increases, at any number of views as input.
-Beside, MT-Transformer can handle the videos of varying sequence length with the same amount of parameters at 10.1M.
+MTF-Transformer can adaptively handle videos with different sequence lengths.
+We evaluate it via feeding videos with the length from 1 to 27.
+The results are shown in \tablename.~\ref{result_tlen}.
+The performance of the MTF-Transformer increases as the sequence length increases, at any number of views as input.
+It inflects that a more extended period of input benefits the pose estimation.
+Interestingly, MTF-Transformer converges on certain precision as the sequence length number increases.
+The more views are involved, MTF-Transformer converges on better precision and tends to saturate more quickly.
+We utilize multi-view and temporal clues to estimate the pose of the middle frame under each viewpoint.
+Geometric and temporal information is complementary to each other.
+Thus, when more multi-view clues are used, MTF-Transformer needs less temporal information to reconstruct the 3D pose.
+Moreover, multi-view clues have some information that does not exist in temporal clues, so more viewpoints lead to better convergence results.